What case information is available?

 See the criminal index information sheet for an explanation of the index update schedule.

 The information will be available in tab delimited ASCII text format .
-While the Court attempts to keep the information on the Case Info web site current and accurate, this data is not the official record of the Court and the Court is not responsible for any mistakes, errors or inaccuracies contained on the public website or the disk.
+Note: this data is not the official record of the Court and the Court is not responsible for any mistakes, errors or inaccuracies contained on the public website or the disk.

 The Court assumes no liability or responsibility for the accuracy or completeness of the data provided, nor for any damage or injury caused by the use or misuse of this data or the disk.
 A defective disk will be replaced by the Court at no additional charge, however, use of the disk shall be at the user’s risk, and the Court shall not be liable for any consequential damages resulting from a faulty disk or the use of the information contained therein.
 See the CD-ROM Terms and Conditions for more information.